containers/toolbox/doc/toolbox-create.1.md

 Change the NAME of the base image used to create the toolbox container.
 This is useful for creating containers from custom-built base images.

+**--init-hook** COMMAND, **-H** COMMAND

+Run the specified command, which must exist in the image, inside the container as the last step in the initialization process.
+If no command is given, the image will be inspected for a `com.github.containers.toolbox.init` label, and the value used as the hook command if found.

 **--release** RELEASE, **-r** RELEASE